Charles Nelson Pray

-Charles Nelson Pray (April 6, 1868 – September 12, 1963) was a United States representative from Montana and a United States district judge of the United States District Court for the District of Montana.
+Charles Nelson Pray (April 6, 1868 – September 12, 1963) was an American lawyer, jurist, and politician who served as a United States representative from Montana and a United States district judge of the United States District Court for the District of Montana.

 Education and career

 Born on April 6, 1868, in Potsdam, St. Lawrence County, New York, Pray attended the public schools of Salisbury and Middlebury, Vermont, and graduated from Middlebury Union High School.
 He attended Middlebury College and received a Bachelor of Laws in 1891 from the Chicago College of Law (now the Chicago-Kent College of Law).
 He was admitted to the bar in 1892 and entered private practice in Chicago, Illinois from 1893 to 1895.
 He continued private practice in Fort Benton, Montana from 1896 to 1906.
 He was an assistant prosecutor for the Twelfth Judicial District in Chouteau County, Montana from 1897 to 1898, and Prosecutor for the same district from 1899 to 1906, being elected to that post in 1898, 1900, 1902 and 1904.